CoderDojoGitHub/webdev-lesson-4-transitions-animations/README.md

 ### Timing functions

 Remember that `transition-timing-function` property we've been using?
 Curious about what it's for?

-@todo
+[Check it out...](http://css-tricks.com/almanac/properties/t/transition-timing-function/)

 ### Stacking contexts